On-Demand Options

 3.0 PDHs

-This webinar is open to the public and is designed to qualify for 3.0 PDHs for professional engineers and land surveyors in most states; please refer to specific state rules to determine eligibility.
+This webinar is open to the public and is designed to qualify for 3.0 PDHs for professional engineers and land surveyors in most states that allow this learning method. *This course is not approved for land surveyors in Missouri; please refer to specific state rules to determine eligibility.

-HalfMoon Education is an approved continuing education sponsor for land surveyors licensed in Indiana (License No. CE10600325), Maryland, and North Carolina (S-0130).
-This course has been pre-approved for 3.0 PDHs for land surveyors by the Florida Board of Professional Surveyors and Mappers and by the Missouri Board of APEPLSPLA.
+HalfMoon Education is an approved continuing education sponsor for engineers in Florida (Provider License No: CEA362), Indiana (License No. CE21700059), Maryland, and New Jersey (Approval No. 24GP00049300).
+HalfMoon Education is an approved continuing education sponsor for land surveyors licensed in Indiana (License No. CE10600325), and Maryland.
+This course has been registered for 3.0 continuing education hours with the Florida Board of Professional Surveyors and Mappers.

 This webinar has been evaluated for compliance with NYS Mandatory Continuing Education requirements for professional engineers and land surveyors by the Practicing Institute of Engineering, and has been approved for 3.0 PDHs.